DevExpress/devextreme-documentation/api-reference/10 UI Components/dxForm/5 Item Types/SimpleItem/label/template.md

 #include common-ref-elementparam with { element: "item" }

 ##### return: String | Element | jQuery
-A template name or container.
+The template name or container.

 ---
 #include common-demobutton with {